MathiasRenner/optimize-ubuntu/README.md

 Thereby, the **usability of Ubuntu is NOT reduced.**

 These goals are based on the values of [Bitleaf – Sustainable IT Solutions](https://www.bitleaf.de).
-See also this [blog post](https://bitleaf.de/2018/04/27/optimize-ubuntu-18-04-for-privacy-security-and-usability/) about the motivation about this tool.
+See also this [blog post](https://bitleaf.de/2018/04/27/optimize-ubuntu-18-04-for-privacy-security-and-usability/) about the motivation behind this tool.

-The script is recommended to use on a regular base.
-It's configured to install **and** update your machine.
+I recommend this script for **Linux beginners**.
+Also, I recommend using the script on a regular basis.
+It's designed to install **and** update your machine.

-## What exactly does it do?
+## What the script does
-- Removes unnecessary software, i.e. needless dependencies, old kernels
+- Removes unnecessary software, i.e. useless dependencies, old kernels
 - Updates your installed software
 - Installs useful tools, i.e. Java, Teamviewer, a clipboard manager, chromium browser
 - Increases privacy protection, i.e. removes amazon, restricts Ubuntu to send reports to Canonical, Inc.